Owen2k6/GoOS/README.md

     Simple command-line interface
     Basic file system support (FAT32)
-    Command-line commands for common tasks, such as creating directories and files, and running programs Runs on both virtual machines and real hardware (NOT RECOMENDED)
+    Command-line commands for common tasks, such as creating directories and files, and running programs Runs on both virtual machines and real hardware (NOT RECOMENDED ON REAL HARDWARE)

 ## Requirements